local-ch/lhs/README.md

 end
 ```

+`item_key` key used to unwrap the actuall object from within the response body.

 `items_key` key used to determine items of the current page (e.g. `docs`, `items`, etc.).

 `item_created_key` key used to merge record data thats nested in the creation response body.